-Aging & Disability Resource Centers (ADRCs) are visible and trusted places where people can turn for information, assistance, and a single point of entry to public long-term support programs and benefits.
+Aging & Disability Resource Centers (ADRCs) are visible and trusted places where people can turn for information, assistance on public long-term support programs and benefits, especially Medicaid or KanCare in Kansas.
+The local ADRC is hosted by the Johnson County Area Agency on Aging 913-715-8861.
 The statewide comprehensive call center can be reached at 1-855-200-2372 to initiate assistance anywhere in the state of Kansas.
-The Johnson County Area Agency on Aging hosts your local ADRC.
-Feel free to contact the statewide call center for more information.
-Kansas ADRC centers.

 Information & Assistance Specialists